iescandon/tailwind-css-101/README.md

   - **Group**: Modifiers for controlling the appearance of elements based on parent state, such as `group-hover:`, `group-focus:`, and `group-active:`.
   - **Peer**: Modifiers for controlling the appearance of elements based on sibling state, such as `peer-invalid:`, `peer-focus:`, `peer-required:`, and `peer-disabled:`.
 - **Responsive**: Allows utility classes to be applied at specific screen sizes, such as `sm:`, `md:`, `lg:`, and `xl:`.
-- **Accessibility**: Modifiers for adding accessibility-focused styles, such as `sr-only` for screen-reader only text and `not-sr-only` for visible text.
 - **!important**: Modifier is used to override any previously defined styles, even if they have a higher specificity.
 You can make any utility important by adding a `!` character to the beginning.
 The `!` always goes at the beginning of the utility name, after any variants, but before any prefix.
 For example `sm:hover:!tw-font-bold`.

 These modifiers provide additional flexibility and control when using the utility classes in Tailwind CSS.